EDI-Systems/M7M02_Ammonite/README.md

 &ensp;&ensp;&ensp;&ensp;The **Vendor Toolchain** or **GNU Makefile** projects for various microcontrollers are available in the **_Project_** folder.
 Refer to the readme files in each folder for specific instructions about how to run them.
 However, keep in mind that some examples may need vendor-specific libraries such as the STM HAL.
 Some additional drivers may be required too.

 &ensp;&ensp;&ensp;&ensp;If you are using the windows operating system, copy the **[binary to C converter](MAmmonite\Guest\bincopy.exe)** to the folder that contains your compiler.
-&ensp;&ensp;&ensp;&ensp;For Keil uVision 5, this is located at
+- For Keil uVision 5, this is located at
 ```
     Keil\ARM\ARMCC\bin\bincopy.exe
 ```
-&ensp;&ensp;&ensp;&ensp;For Eclipse-GCC users, copy it to the gcc installation folder.
+- For Eclipse-GCC, copy it to the gcc installation folder.
 ```
     gcc-installation-folder\bincopy.exe
 ```